rhosocial/yii2-user/docs/guide/usage-user.md

 }
 ```

-If returned result is true, it means successful.
+If the return value is true, it means success.

 ## Change password